-Based on a detailed analysis of the needs for improving multimodal transport of chemical goods, the project will develop a toolbox to support chemical companies and
+Based on a detailed analysis of the needs for improving multimodal transport of chemical goods, the project developed a toolbox to support chemical

-logistics service providers in their strategic and operational planning for increasing the share of multimodal transport.
-This toolbox will be tested in 6 pilots with 30 chemical companies in the partner countries to facilitate real modal shift.
-In these pilots it is the objective to increase multimodal transport by 10 percent and reduce CO2 footprint by 5 percent until the end of project duration.
-Furthermore, 6 training seminars will be implemented to teach usage of the tool to additional 120 companies.
-1 common strategy and 7 regional action plans will be developed to continue and intensify activities after the project end.
+companies and logistics service providers in their strategic and operational planning for increasing the share of multimodal transport.
+This toolbox has been tested in 7 pilots with 58 chemical companies in the partner countries to facilitate real modal shift.
+In these pilots it was the objective to increase multimodal transport by 10 percent and reduce CO2 footprint by 5 percent until the end of project duration.
+Based on lessons learnt from the pilot phase 1 common strategy and 7 regional action plans have been developed to continue and intensify activities after the project end.

 News